 The days when your only options were just a petrol or diesel engine are gone forever.
 With Mild Hybrid, Hybrid, Plug-in Hybrid, and All-Electric Vehicles, you're spoiled for choice.
 You can learn about these 'AFV' or 'alternative fuel vehicles' on this page.

 Both Ford and our dealerships are dedicated to cleaner air for our local communities and the global environment, as demonstrated by Ford's multi-award-winning EcoBoost petrol and EcoBlue diesel engines that combine performance with efficiency and economy.
 Ford plans to release 13 electric vehicles in Great Britain by 2020, so we will have a vehicle to suit you and your lifestyle.

 Some of these vehicles are already here!
-You can learn more about the New Ford Transit Custom Plug in Hybrid (PHEV), New Transit Mild Hybrid (mHEV) and New Ford Tourneo Custom Plug in Hybrid (PHEV) either on our website or by asking in-store at any of our dealerships, our ever-helpful Sales staff will be only too happy to answer all of your questions on our eco-friendly electric range.
+You can learn more about the New Ford Transit Custom Plug in Hybrid (PHEV) and New Transit Mild Hybrid (mHEV) either on our website or by asking in-store at any of our dealerships, our ever-helpful Sales staff will be only too happy to answer all of your questions on our eco-friendly electric range.
 In fact, your question might already be answered in the FAQ section below or you can just tap a button below to see our offers, contact us or book a test drive.